jeremy-of-laurel/grocery-store-price-tracker/README.md

 # Grocery Store Price Tracker
 The Grocery Store Price tracker is a desktop application written in Python using the PySimpleGUI framework.

+It's purpose is to help eliminate the friction of comparing prices of items from your local grocery stores.

+The idea is that after you come home from shopping, you use your receipt to enter the prices of frequent items you buy.
+If you go to a different grocery store, you can add the prices for that store for the same items.

+This gives you a side-by-side price comparison, allowing you to easily distinguish which items you may want to buy from which store, with the ultimate goal of **saving you money!**

 ## Basics
 A fresh download of the application will contain a file named 'table_data.template.py'.
 This file must be renamed to 'table_data.py' for the application to function.